 Pregnancy can take a toll on our bodies, affecting our breasts, tummies, legs and more.
 After nine months—or more, if nursing—you are probably longing for your pre-baby body.
-After pregnancy, many women become frustrated because diet and exercise cannot achieve the results they desire and so they elect to have minimally invasive cosmetic treatments, cosmetic procedures or all of the above, to get back the shape they desire.
+After pregnancy, many women become frustrated because diet and exercise cannot achieve the results they desire and so they elect to have minimally invasive cosmetic treatments, cosmetic procedures, or all of the above, to get back the shape they desire.

 It is important to remember that combining procedures leads to longer surgery time and potentially a greater risk of complications.
-The biggest concern with multiple procedures in one surgical session is the length of time the patient is under anaesthesia.
+The biggest concern with multiple procedures in one surgical session is the length of time the patient is under anesthesia.
 The good news is that a tummy tuck and breast surgery are frequently performed at the same time, and usually take from three to five hours, which is safe and reasonable.

 To make this procedure accessible to all our patients we provide Financing options.